ThisTestUser/Docs/ClientStuff.md

 by stopping C03PacketPlayer packets, but that has been patched.
 In 1.9, this is no longer the case, rendering every mod that used this trick useless.

+###Wolfram Client - Why Was it Shut Down?

+1. A person (whose twitter account has been deleted) helped to shut down the project, he was angry with Shadowspl0it for something.

+2. Shadow went to his site and saw it being parked (I think)

 ###Why AAC Bypasses Are (Mostly) Not Good

 Lets review all the AAC bypasses I have...